-WhereScape provides a specialized enablement pack for custom database customers for their database platform, which includes a utility template with extended property lookup functions.
-For more information, please contact your WhereScape representative.
+WhereScape provides Database Enablement Packs for many target platforms, each pack includes a utility template with extended property lookup functions as well as a PowerShell and Python functions to call at run-time.
+For more information please contact your WhereScaperepresentative.